Stressed mums-to-be are most likely to have a baby girl

 Keep a list on your baby’s sleeping, feeding and crying habits – it can be useful to whoever taking care of your baby.
 Also, write down to-do lists, but only important things that relate to your family’s health and safety are considered important.
 Try to outsource other things like cleaning the house or do your grocery shopping online.
 Don’t be shy to order meal delivery for the first month or longer.

 The backbone of a strong new family is the relationship you share with your husband.
 Get some TLC when you’re feeling overwhelmed.
 Set dates every week, dress up and have fun together.
 One good ground rule is you two can only talk about the baby for ten minutes.

 Don’t take on all the responsibility or you’ll wind up exhausted.
 Speak up and let go some of the work, like rotating night duty with your spouse.
 Don’t feel guilty about leaving the pile of dishes in the sink – it’s not like your baby understands anyway.

 6. Exercise with baby

 We’re not saying you should do vigorous exercises during the pregnancy, but you should keep active throughout the pregnancy.
 But what is more important is the first year of parenthood.
 It is physically and emotionally demanding, so the focus should be on nurturing yourself and baby, not about getting back into shape.
 So start slow with pelvic or isometric exercises while you cook or abdominal contractions when you nurse.
 If you’re up for it, how about stretch or squats when you’re putting on your baby’s diapers.
-Maybe go for a walk with hubby and baby before dinner or take the baby for swimming lessons (4 months and above).
+Maybe go for a walk with hubby and baby before dinner or take the baby for (4 months and above).

 7. Think of the bigger picture